btroncone/learn-rxjs/operators/error_handling/catch.md

 ###### TL;DR: Gracefully handle errors and exceptions without terminating observable

-The **catch** operator allows us to capture errors and exceptions then continue on with our operation.
+The **catch** operator allows us to capture errors and exceptions, returning an observable.
+Properly caught errors will avoid terminating a subscription chain.  **catch** is the most widely used error handling operator.
-So if an error is thrown, we’re now able to handle the error appropriately in our **catch** operator.

 > :bulb: Tip: Remember to return an observable from your catch function!